 July 2021: My book, The Contemporary Post-Apocalyptic Novel: Critical Temporalities and the End Times (Bloomsbury, 2020), is now available in paperback.
 You can find it in bookshops like WHSmith, Amazon, Blackwell’s, and Barnes & Noble.

-On 29th July, I’ll be speaking on applying for Wellcome Trust funding and my postdoc experience at Academic opportunities after the PhD: postdocs, fellowships & more.
-Registration is free.
+July 2021: I spoke about applying for Wellcome Trust funding and my postdoc experience at Academic opportunities after the PhD: postdocs, fellowships & more.
+The recording of the talk is available here.

 July 2021: I gave a paper at the online interdisciplinary workshop Making Sleep: New Insights for a New Public Health?
 My paper explored literary perspectives on the sleep crisis.